museumcomputernetwork/mcn-2020-git-haiku/index.md

-In the sea-surf edge
+In the cicada's cry
-All that remains
+perfumes her wings by floating
-This autumn evening.
+Tall grass their monument